benkmoore/ar_hardware/README.md

 B. Anytime you connect to the board via USB make sure you use a good, reliable data cable or you will have a bad time.

-C. The boards should all be perpendicular to the ground, the antenna should be the furthest point from the ground.
+C. The boards should all be perpendicular to the ground, ie. the antenna should be the furthest point from the ground.
 If the boards are horizontal they won't be able to communicate properly.